Skip to main content

 Build something new.
 Write a specification first -- without AI: "Create a program that stores a person's name, city, and age, then prints a profile line like 'Sarah lives in London, age 25' and a second line that says 'Welcome, Sarah!'"

 Attempt the implementation yourself.
 You will need three variables, str() to convert the age, and two print statements.
 When you finish your first attempt, then bring AI back in.
-Show your spec to your AI assistant for review -- ask whether you have covered all edge cases.
+Show your spec to your AI assistant for review -- ask whether you have covered all unusual inputs (for example, what if the name is empty or the age is zero?).
 Then ask the AI to review your code for correctness without rewriting it.

 Try With AI